cmss13-devs/cmss13/html/changelogs/__CHANGELOG_README.txt

 4. (Optional) set the change prefix (rscadd) to a different one listed above in example.yml (this affects what icon is used for your changelog entry)

-5. When commiting make sure your .yml file is included in the commit (it will usually be unticked as an unversioned file)
+5. When committing make sure your .yml file is included in the commit (it will usually be unticked as an unversioned file)

 #######################################################